Bullying in Nursing: Why Nurses 'Eat their Young' and What to Do About It

 It may be commonplace in many professions, but that doesn’t make it okay.
 And it feels even worse in an industry that is dedicated to caring and compassion, Thompson says.

 The good news is that nurses are standing up against this abhorrent behavior and speaking out with solutions to end it.
 Even by reading articles like this, you are taking the first step in preventing nurse bullying from becoming an issue for you or your peers.

 Why does bullying in nursing happen?

-In most cases, nurse bullying is the result of ineffective communication and coping skills in a high stakes environment, says Valerie Palarski, adjunct nursing faculty for Rasmussen College Online.
+In most cases, nurse bullying is the result of ineffective communication and coping skills in a high stakes environment, says Valerie Palarski, adjunct nursing faculty for Rasmussen University Online.
 It’s no secret that nursing school is challenging for students.

 Those challenges will only continue in a job where people’s actual lives are on the line.
 It takes practice to retain composure in a high stakes environment.
 If students don’t learn how to cope with that stress in school, they are setting themselves up for failure once they enter the workplace.

 But bullying is not always the result of someone purposefully picking on a peer.
 Sometimes it’s just an instance of a nurse trying to be helpful.
 There are mentors who believe that if they are hard on new nurses, it will help them become more competent and stronger overall care providers, Thompson says.
 The problem with that training tactic is that it sidesteps the theory that competence comes from confidence.

 By shattering the new nurse’s confidence, the mentor is actually doing more harm than good.

 If bullying happens to new nurses, does it happen to students during clinicals?

 It’s not common but it does happen, says Carolyn Wright, dean of nursing at the Rasmussen University Kansas campuses.
 Most often it occurs at times when the faculty or charge nurse isn’t looking.